The CTL Mentoring Program for the Global Teaching Fellows

 The CTL Mentoring Program provides ongoing and sustained academic support for the CEU Global Teaching Fellows (GTFs) in the area of higher education teaching and learning.
 The Faculty Director of the Program is Helga Dorner.
 The Mentoring Program integrates three phases which are as follows: 1) Initial preparation for teaching, including course development; 2) Ongoing mentoring and collaborative professional practice while teaching the assigned courses; and 3) Documentation of teaching and other professional development activities (including option of starting an online teaching portfolio).

 In Phase 1, the GTF Candidates are encouraged to complete the CTL Program for Excellence in Teaching in Higher Education before taking on a Fellowship.
 For information about the full Program sequence please see the CTL Certificate Program page on our website.
+Our seminar on Teaching in Diverse Environments is also recommended.

 A series of online or in-person consultations with the Fellows may precede the actual teaching at remote locations.
 The content and frequency of consultations will be determined by the Fellows in consultation with the Faculty Director of the Mentoring Program.